el710/CommU/README.md

 - help to manage tasks and resourses,
 - help to cooperate in solving problems,
 - C.R.U.D. patterns of solvings
-- give understanding, that nobody but only human itself can solve his problems in right ways,
+- give an understanding, that nobody but only human itself can solve his problems in right ways,
-- give understanding, that only human itself must choice & set the rules,
+- give an understanding, that only human itself must choice & set the rules,

 *"All I want to say is that: they don't really care about us..."*